Federal Youth Climate Case – Juliana v. U.S.

 The decision made by the 9th Circuit Court has not stopped the youth involved in this case.
 The energy from this trial has inspired other young people and community-based climate efforts all around the country.
 With the support of Crag, the League of Women Voters and many others, the youth are continuing their fight for justice and seeking a review from the full 9th Circuit Court.

 On March 12, 2020 Crag filed another amicus brief in support of the Juliana v.
-U.S. plaintiffs on behalf of the League of Women Voters of (Oregon and National Chapters), and the National Children’s Campaign.
+U.S. plaintiffs on behalf of the League of Women Voters of (Oregon and National Chapters), and the National Children’s Campaign. he briefs urge the Ninth Circuit Court of Appeals to grant the young plaintiffs’ en banc petition and convene a new panel of 11 circuit court judges to review January’s ruling.
 The brief argues that the courts have a duty to protect the constitutional rights of young people from government-created climate disaster.
 For the courts to tell young people who cannot vote, to seek solutions from the elected branches of government violates our democratic system of checks and balances.
 Courts have a long history of declaring and protecting the rights of young people, and should do so here to protect children’s future.

 Juliana (2015) is a partner case to Chernaik v.
 Brown (2011), the climate case against the State of Oregon that we presented to the Oregon Supreme Court in November (2019).
 Juliana involved federal Constitutional claims, while Chernaik is based on state public trust law.
 Chernaik v.
 Brown (2011) is still pending and will be decided in the coming months.

 Crag Executive Directory and Staff Attorney and Courtney Johnson is leading Crag’s work on this monumental case.
 She shared why this case is critical to our nation’s future.